- Why is education not effective without gamification? Psychology, social impact, and the technology hidden behind

 - Emergency rooms simulations

-- Real-time 3D simulations with systems of cancer, heart and soft issue environment
+- Real-time 3D simulations with systems of cancer, heart, and soft tissue environment

 - Logistics simulation software with virtual displaying of trucks, warehouse stocks, equipment, etc

-Bright example of simulation software for higher education is how in 2018 Imperial college launched holographic lectures and students now have the possibility to attend the world’s first live hologram classes.
+A bright example of simulation software for higher education is how in 2018 Imperial college launched holographic lectures.
+Students now have the possibility to attend the world’s first live hologram classes.

-Pros and cons of gamification and gaming in classroom
+Pros and cons of gamification and gaming in the classroom

 Each successful innovation in education is a well-thought plan and demands investment.
 It’s not just about fun and entertainment, it should be adaptive to the whole chain of learning processes at schools or development strategy plans at companies.
-Gamification apps for education are worthless without defined goals, estimated future results and understanding why we invest in it.
-Think whether there are not missed key learning goals or badly predicted results.
+Gamification apps for education are worthless without defined goals, estimated future results, and understanding why we invest in them.
+Think whether there are no missed key learning goals or badly predicted results.

-Consistent approach and stability makes all learners on the same page, create a smooth transition between real life learning and gamified learning, know how to apply scoring systems and what to do with “punishment”, so that not to hurt anybody’s motivation and desire to learn.
+Consistent approach and stability make all learners on the same page.
+They can create a smooth transition between real-life learning and gamified learning, know how to apply scoring systems and what to do with “punishment”.
+And not to hurt anybody’s motivation and desire to learn.

-Games can side-track from daily-routines that sometimes are essential to keep pace and perform all things in time.
-It is important to have a well-thought gamification process that would stimulate any kind of activities, not just sitting and playing the game because it’s funny.
+Games can side-track from daily routines that sometimes are essential to keep pace and perform all things in time.
+It is important to have a well-thought gamification process.
+It would stimulate any kind of activities, not just sitting and playing the game because it’s funny.

-Gamification in any environment can evoke competitive spirit in those who are involved.
-Sharp competition can transform learning into a negative experience and cause misunderstandings in a team or among classmates.
+Gamification in any environment can evoke a competitive spirit in those, who are involved.
+Sharp competition can transform learning into a negative experience, and cause misunderstandings in a team or among classmates.
 That’s why the approach to gamification and how the education would be built on it should be very reasonable and reflect the right values.